AngleProtocol/angle-docs/concepts/faq.md

 Today, agEUR can be minted from USD stablecoins.
 We are currently focused on developing the market for agEUR and expanding the core module, before venturing into other stablecoins.

-## When will new stablecoins be launched?

-Governance and Angle DAO will be able to vote for the launch of new stablecoins.
-Angle Core Team wants to wait to have enough liquidity and integrations on the agEUR before launching new ones.

-## How to launch a stablecoin?

-Angle core module is a 3-sided platform that relies on 3 different types of agents to make the core module work.
-When launching a new stablecoin, it is important to make sure that different stakeholders arrive in the right order.

-To grow demand for newly launched stablecoins, governance can offer staking contracts for stable holders to get governance tokens.
-This aims to give users even more incentives to interact with the core module, which in turn encourages LPs to also interact with the core module.

 ## What collateral are accepted by Angle core module?

 Currently, USDC, DAI, FRAX, and FEI can be used to mint agEUR.

-## Why are Angle's stablecoins stable?

-Angle's stablecoins are stable thanks to their peg mechanisms, and arbitrages with the market.
-You can read more about it [here](/concepts/stable-seekers/README.md#⚖️-stability).

-## How is Angle's core module different from other stablecoins?
+## How is Angle's core module different from other stablecoins protocols?

-* Angle core module is an over-collateralized but capital efficient protocol: to issue 1 stablecoin, you only need 1 of collateral, no more.
+* Angle core module is over-collateralized but capital efficient: to issue 1 stablecoin, you only need 1 of collateral, no more.
-* Angle's convertibility is not done at the expense of the robustness of the core module.
+* Angle stablecoins' convertibility is not done at the expense of the robustness of the protocol.
 Thanks to its over-collateralized nature, and contrarily to most algorithmic designs, the core module is still bank run resistant.
 * Because of the swaps between stablecoins and collateral allowed by the core module, the stablecoins are highly liquid.
 With Angle, people could very easily get stable Euros from their crypto collateral and more generally stablecoins pegged to currencies which are not well represented on-chain.

 ## Besides stablecoins, what are Angle core module other advantages?